Search by Keyword

 Unlike the sessions for the first single, no mixes were made on this day.
 The rest of the three hour session consisted of recording two contenders for the b-side of the single, which were “Ask Me Why” and the ill-fated “Tip Of My Tongue,” which was never released and is said to be lost.
 The Beatles eventually gave the latter inferior song (George Martin’s opinion) to another artist in the Brian Epstein stable, Tommy Quickly, who released it as his first single in August of 1963, although it didn’t become a hit.

-The Beatles brought "Please Please Me" to a recording studio twelve times in 1963, all of these recordings being specifically made for BBC radio broadcast.
-The first was on January 16th at The Playhouse Theatre in Manchester between 8:45 and 9:30 pm for the radio show "Here We Go," which aired on January 25th between 5 and 5:29 pm.
+They brought "Please Please Me" to a recording studio a total of twelve times in 1963, all of these recordings made specifically for BBC radio broadcast.
+The first one occurred on January 16th at the famous Playhouse Theatre in Manchester between 8:45 and 9:30 pm for the British radio show "Here We Go," which aired on January 25th between 5 and 5:29 pm.
 Then on January 22nd, Jimmy Grant produced a recording of the song for the ever-popular “Saturday Club” show at Playhouse Theatre in London between 4 and 5 pm, the show being broadcast on January 26th between 10 am and 12 noon.
 Also on January 22nd, they recorded it before a live audience at BBC Paris Studio in London for “The Talent Spot” between 7 and 8 pm, this show airing on January 29th between 5 and 5:29 pm.
 February 20th brought them to Playhouse Theatre in London between 12:31 and 1:30 pm to record the song live on the lunchtime radio show “Parade Of The Pops.”

 Curiously, when the “Please Please Me” album was being mixed for stereo on February 25th, 1963 in the control room of EMI Studio One, George Martin and his engineering staff (Norman Smith and A.B.
 Lincoln) decided first to construct a new version of the song by editing "take 16," "take 17" and "take 18."
 This decision was made due to their wanting to incorporate John's overdubbed harmonica performance as heard in the mono mix, the above mentioned takes not featuring John's harmonica since they were overdubbed afterward.
 After the editing was completed, they then made a stereo mix of the song which became the master for the stereo album in Britain as well as the US.